The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Bonnie Prince Charlie

 In mid-September 1745 the army of Charles Edward Stewart entered Edinburgh, occupying the city until early November.
-The university’s staff, students and some alumni, on behalf of the Hanoverian government formed a company to defend the city.
+The university’s staff, students and some alumni, on behalf of the Hanoverian government, formed a company to defend the city.

-Throughout the Jacobite occupation, normal university life ceased.
 Minutes of the Senatus Academicus, the senior university body, didn’t record any meeting between 18 June 1745 and 12 December 1746 and no graduations were recorded for 1746.

 Today the university has hundreds of buildings scattered throughout the city and beyond and while each is an essential cog in the wheel there are a few that are particularly important.
 In addition to the Old College there is, almost inevitably, the New College.